-The result is that over your lifetime you have increased your financial assets through your policy.
+The result is that you have increased your financial assets during your lifetime through your policy.

-The life insurance death benefit of a whole life insurance policy provides a leveraged payout in the early years should you die prematurely.
+The life insurance death benefit of whole life provides a leveraged payout in the early years should you die prematurely.

 Having a lump sum death benefit provides peace of mind knowing that your loved ones are taken care of if you die young.

 So the death benefit is there from day one, which is huge financial leverage dollar for dollar when you consider you only put a fraction of money into the policy.